xleon/mobileapp/.github/ISSUE_TEMPLATE/d-manual-test-template.md

 - [ ] Test importing and using Siri Workflows from Settings into the Shortcuts app
 - [ ] Test Siri with all those shortcuts and workflows ☝️

+### Testing Handoff
+- [ ] Test Handoff to web from the timer page
+- [ ] Test Handoff to web from the settings page
+- [ ] Test Handoff to web from the reports page (check that it shows the same workspace and the same period)
+- [ ] Try changing the workspace in the mobile app.
+Is this handed off to web properly?
+- [ ] Try changing the selected period in the mobile app.
+Is this handed off to web properly?

 ### Testing app restriction UI

 - [ ] Check that all the non-permanent error screens are showing correctly (use the long-press on About)